sinai-dev/sinai-dev.github.io/GettingStarted/CSharpGuide.md

 `CustomItems.CreateCustomItem(int cloneTargetID, int newID, string name, SL_Item template = null)`
 * You can use this to clone an item and get the cloned prefab back.
 * Helpful if you just want to do your own custom item mods and not use the SideLoader templates at all, while still being compatible with other mods.

-You can also look at the source of SideLoader to see how it does things and use the public methods.
-Most of the code is documented with summaries, so you can see a tip in your IDE when you start trying to write a SideLoader method.

 ## Custom Textures